crossbrowsertesting/selenium-nightwatchjs/readme.md

 ### Parallel Browsers and Test Files

 This isn't something that Nightwatch currently allows.
-In order to get this working you need to launch Nightwatch for each environment you want to use.
-There's a helper file in this repo that can do that.
+In order to get this working you need to launch a separate Nightwatch process for each environment you want to use.
+The file `parallel.js` in this repo that can do that-- it will start a local connection, go through and launch a process for each environment in your configuration file, and close the local connection automatically when all tests are complete.
+This is the automated equivalent of opening different terminal windows and launching tests as specified in the "Parallel Test Files" section.
 You can run it with `node parallel.js`.
+Keep in mind that this will run a process for each environment in your config file and each will use the "workers" value as its parallel limit.
+So if you have four environments defined and have "workers" set to 5, it will run 20 tests in parallel!